 10. Don’t sweat it and have fun – Making art is what you love to do or you wouldn’t be doing it.
 Dreading an onscreen kiss can be devastating to your psyche.
 It will only make it harder to perform and, in the process, the fear will only build up.
 Excuses will come to your mind only because of fear.
 Take a meditative 20-minute break when you get anxiety.
 Close your eyes and ask yourself: “What is the worse thing that could happen if I do this?”
 The best part about being an actor is going for it.
 So go for it and have fun.

-Alexia is an artist, actress and filmmaker.
-She was featured in HBO’s Bored to Death, VH1 “If you like…” commercial and Vetiver “Everyday” music video.
-Her work on the feature documentaries includes: Editor of Vampira: The Movie; Associate Producer of The Wild World of Ted V. Mikels; Co-producer of Beyond the Noise: My Transcendental Meditation Journey; Director of Adventures in Plymptoons! documentary on Oscar nominated animator Bill Plympton; Director of documentary, Ginger Girls: The Secret Lives of Redheads and Director of narrative, Little Fishes.
+Alexia Anastasio is an independent female filmmaker and producer best known for her internationally celebrated documentary, Adventures in Plymptoons.
+Her work on the feature documentaries includes: Editor of Vampira: The Movie; Associate Producer of The Wild World of Ted V. Mikels; Co-producer of Beyond the Noise: My Transcendental Meditation Journey; Director of documentary, Ginger Girls: The Secret Lives of Redheads and Director of narrative, Little Fishes.